atom-fm/Atom.Xaml/readme.md

 ])
 ```

-A component is lowered to primitive elements using render method.
+A component is lowered to the primitive elements using the render method.

 ```php
 <?php